hivtools/hint/README.md

 version number as changes from another branch.

 ### Distribution
-A docker image containing the app is created as part of the BuildKite build.
-To create such an image locally, run `./buildkite/make-build-env.sh` followed by `./buildkite/build.sh`.
-A CLI image is also created as part of the BuildKite build, using `./buildkite/build-cli.sh`.
+A docker image containing the app is created as part of the GitHub actions build.
+A CLI image is also created as part of the GitHub build.

 Run `docker run -p 8080:8080 --name hint mrcide/hint:branch_name` to run a built image.
 The app will not start until config is provided at `/etc/hint/config.properties`.
 This config is added during deployment with